SmolSoftBoi/compressarr/README.md

 sudo yarn global add compressarr
 ```

-Then start Homebridge in your terminal window by running:
+Then start Compressarr in your terminal window by running:

 ```shell
 compressarr